wragge/dfat-documents-web/_volumes/volume-4-1940-july-1941-june/105-lord-caldecote-u-k-secretary-of-state-for-dominion-affairs-to-mr-r-g-menzies-prime-minister.md

 6 Governor of New Caledonia from 29 August.

-7 &amp; 8 Original marked 'groups mutilated'.
+7  & 8 Original marked 'groups mutilated'.

 9 Paul Vois.
 The agreement was in fact signed on 30 July.